yurt-page/documentation/chat_and_messenger.md

 * MS Teams, Flock, Slack or even Discord for a corporate job discussions.

 ## Own messanger
 So for my family and friends I need my own messanger with a server.
+I need a server for a file storage, End-to-End (E2E) encryption and ideally ability to work on local network in serverless mode.
 And here we have not so many options:

 * Telegram has [open source clones](https://alternativeto.net/software/telegram/) with E2E encryption.
 Almost zero problems with migration.
 Still centralized and Android only.
 * Signal, Wire etc. Not so many advantages over Telegram + E2E.
 Higher possibility that they will be blocked (or less given that TG is more popular).